 Sunday 12 September 2021

-Following the Cædmon’s Hymn presentation with Dr Simone Marshall, we have a further afternoon featuring early music for you.
+Following the Cædmon’s Hymn presentation with Dr Simone Marshall earlier in the year, we have a further afternoon featuring early music for you.
 Rare Byrds is a Dunedin-based early music consort specialising in Renaissance and early Baroque music and theatre, performing in sumptuous costumes and playing on period instruments.
 This event will feature mezzo-soprano soloist Janet Rountree.
 The programme will feature a celebration of the music of Handel, his European contemporaries, and some of his rivals in the rich and fiercely competitive world of Baroque music.

 How can you help?

 - Enjoy the Sunday afternoon events presented by the Friends.